Use OpenClaw in DSW

 • Resource Type: Select Public Resources.

-• Instance Type: We recommend using ecs.g9i.xlarge (4 vCPU, 16 GiB).
-You can also select a GPU instance type based on your requirements.
+• Instance Type: We recommend ecs.g9i.xlarge (4 vCPU, 16 GiB).
+You can also select a GPU instance type as needed.

 5. Click OK to create the instance.
 Wait for the instance status to change to Running.

-1. On the DSW instance list page, find the instance and click Open in the Actions column.
-This opens the DSW environment.
+1. On the DSW instance list page, click Open on the right to enter the DSW environment.

-2. Click Terminal to open the terminal.
-Then, run the following command to download and run the automated installation script.
+2. Click Terminal to open a terminal and run the following command to download and run the automated installation script.

 curl -fsSL https://pai-dsw-ai-machine.oss-cn-beijing.aliyuncs.com/agent/openclaw/openclaw_installer_dsw.sh -o openclaw_installer_dsw.sh && bash openclaw_installer_dsw.sh